-I debate at Nueva.
-I am a senior; when I graduate, I will have done four years of PF and two of parli.
+I debated at Nueva for four years of PF and two of parli.
 I like to pretend I’m OK.
-I've gone for everything from the states CP to intrinsic perms to Edelman to plan flaws.
+I've gone for everything from the states CP to intrinsic perms to Edelman to warming good.
 I appreciate flexibility in my judges more than anything else, so that's what I'll try to do.
-Specifically, I tend to value processes (iterative research, argumentative clash, switching sides, etc) over specific content products (learning about the state/economics/whatever), and therefore the most important things in this paradigm are higher-order questions about how I like rounds to happen, rather than what arguments I want in rounds.
+Specifically, I tend to value processes (iterative research, argumentative clash, switching sides, etc) over specific content products (learning about the state/economics/capitalism/whatever), and therefore the most important things in this paradigm are higher-order questions about how I like rounds to happen, rather than what arguments I want in rounds.

 Tech vs. Truth

-I will intervene on speech times, the fact that I give at most one win, and the fact that structural violence is real and bad.
+I will intervene on speech times, the fact that I give at most one win, and against arguments which I subjectively judge to be violent -- if you have to ask, don't make the argument.
 Deny any of these, but especially the third, and you lose with a max of 25s.
 Any other argument is tech over truth as much as my biases allow.
 There is a minimum threshold of warranting required for a claim to become an argument.

 I will try to average a 28.5.
 You get speaks for strategic decisions, technical competence, evidence quality, and being good for debate.
 You lose them for the inverse as well as violence or cheating (clipping, not disclosing, egregious powertagging, lying in CX, etc).